google-deepmind/concordia/concordia/examples/one_more_song/README.md

 the player viewport is mobile-sized.
 This does not claim a phone-sized designer journey.
 Its evidence contains the old private goal: keep that output private.
 Omit it for an unintervened baseline.
 For a fresh mobile-size fixture, use `--width 390` (emulation, not a physical phone).
+Use `--browser webkit` or `--browser firefox` after installing that engine with `playwright install webkit` or `playwright install firefox`; the default is Chromium.
+The evidence records the actual engine, not a claim of physical Safari/Android testing.
 For a fresh local-model game, add `--real`; `--scenario compromise`, `demand`, `revision`, or `ambiguous` selects the human utterances.
 Real runs record the votes **without asserting a preferred outcome**.
 A single playthrough cannot establish model reliability or the causal effect of an intervention.
+The default per-wait timeout is 180 seconds for real models and 30 for fixtures.
+If a slower host needs more observation time, set `--timeout-seconds 360`; this changes only browser waits, not the provider’s request deadline or the game.
+Failure evidence records elapsed browser time and the last public state rather than claiming the game itself failed.

 `--network-faults` additionally holds a real polling request until the page reports disconnection, then restores it.
 It also forwards the first submission